Australia takes Mercedes to court for downplaying Takata airbag risks

-Aug 4 (Reuters) - Australia's consumer watchdog filed a court case against Mercedes-Benz on Wednesday alleging that the company downplayed the risks involved with the use of Takata airbags in its vehicles.
+(Reuters) -Australia’s consumer watchdog filed a court case against Mercedes-Benz on Wednesday alleging that the company downplayed the risks involved with the use of Takata airbags in its vehicles.

 The defective airbags, which in rare instances lead to a rupture in inflator and send potentially deadly metal fragments flying, have resulted in the world’s largest automotive recall impacting 100 million vehicles.